 Looking south from the summit’s highest point.

-When you’re ready to head back down, I would suggest descending via the main route.
+When you’re ready to head back down, I suggest descending via the main route.

 Getting back down the cables (the way you came up) is doable, but the rocks were slippery when I climbed and I didn’t feel confident enough in my grip to make it safely back down.

-You can find the main route down via the western edge of the summit – the trails crisscrossing the top will lead you to it.
+The main route down is via the western edge of the summit—the trails crisscrossing the top lead to it.

 pedra-da-gavea-summit-map